-Identify your goals.
+- □ Identify your goals.
 What insight do you hope to gain from this interview?
 Are there specific issues in the community you want to better understand?
-Design questions that will provoke constructive answers.

-Identify your target respondents.
+Design questions that will provoke constructive answers. - □ Identify your target respondents.
 Whose opinions are you interested in understanding?
-Will you identify specific individuals to invite to appointments or will you solicit random participants in a public place?
+Will you identify specific individuals to invite to appointments, or will you seek out random participants in a public place?

-Prepare your interview questions.
+- □ Prepare your interview questions.
 Keep your questions as simple and concise as possible.
-If you have complex questions to ask, ask them toward the end of the interview.
-If you have sensitive questions to ask, be sure to conduct your interview in a private place.
-Keep your choice of words at a third-grade reading level.

-Practice.
-Conduct some mock interviews with your colleagues and solicit their feedback.

-Establish rapport.
-Make your respondent feel comfortable before you dive into your questions.

-Conduct your interview like a real conversation.

-It's best to have your questions committed to memory so you can ask them naturally, switching up the order and adding impromptu follow-up questions as needed.

-Take accurate notes.
-If you're recording your conversation instead, get the respondent's consent beforehand.

-Be an active listener.
+If you have complex questions, ask them toward the end of the interview.
+If you have sensitive questions, be sure to conduct your interview in a private place.
+Keep your choice of words at a basic level. - □ Practice.
+Conduct some mock interviews with your colleagues and solicit their feedback. - Establish rapport.
+Make your respondent feel comfortable before you start asking questions. - □ Conduct your interview like a real conversation.
+It's best to have your questions committed to memory so you can ask them naturally, changing the order and adding impromptu follow-up questions as needed. - □ Take accurate notes.
+If you're recording audio of your conversation, get the respondent's consent beforehand. - □ Be an active listener.
 Show your respondent that you're engaged and interested.
-Be considerate of their time.
-After all, this may be the first conversation in a long and productive service partnership!

-Ask respondents to elaborate.
+Be considerate of the person's time.
+After all, this may be the first conversation in a long and productive service partnership. - □ Ask respondents to elaborate.
 Simple yes/no answers won't yield much useful information.
 Probe further with follow-up questions and ask respondents to clarify if you don't understand.
 You may want to prepare specific prompts for drawing out additional information.
 For example:

 Question: How easy is it to get health care in your community?
 Prompts:

 - Is it easy to get to a hospital in your community?
-Is it easy to get medical treatment at the hospital? - Do you visit the hospital for check-ups, or only for emergencies? - In your experience, is medical care affordable?
-Do you need to have insurance? - What happens to uninsured people?
-Where do they go? - Have you or anyone you know gone without medical treatment due to the cost?
+Is it easy to get medical treatment at the hospital? - O Do you visit the hospital for check-ups, or only for emergencies? - O In your experience, is medical care affordable?
+Do you need to have insurance? - O What happens to uninsured people?
+Where do they go? - O Have you or anyone you know gone without medical treatment due to the cost? - □ Offer to follow up with respondents.
+Ask your respondents if they'd like to be contacted about future assessments or community improvement activities.
+Be sure to follow through on these commitments.